-The New Mexico Metropolitan Redevelopment Code provides an exception to the Anti-Donation Clause through the designation of an area of slum and blight and the adoption of an MR Area Plan.
+The New Mexico Metropolitan Redevelopment Code allows for unique public/private partnerships in MR Areas because the public benefit provided by the elimination of slum and blight in an area outweighs any private incidental benefit on a specific project.
+"Activities authorized and powers granted by the Metropolitan Redevelopment Code are hereby declared not to result in a donation or aid to any person, association or public or private organization or enterprise.
+The necessity for these provisions and the power is declared to be in the public interest as a matter of legislative determination" (§3-60A-2.C.
+NMSA 1978).
 This provision specifically allows local government to sell, lease, or dispose of public assets; enter into public/private partnerships; carry out MR Area projects; invest in MR Area project funds; and issue bonds, loans, and grants.